Odes to a Classic Hundred Standards

 Guishan said, "In that case, then, the son will afterwards be guided to ascend to the top of a solitary peak to tie and weave a grass hut where he will have leave to laugh at the Buddhas and revile the ancestors."

-Xuedou's attached words say, "Frost is added over the snow."
+Xuedou's attached words say, "Frost is added on top of the snow."

 <TOC>